Can you copy ESXi VM files to USB drive

 2. Navigate to Backup Task, and click + Create New Task.

-5. You can also specify Schedule and Backup Cleanup for this task.
+You can also specify Backup Schedule for this task (daily/weekly/monthly).

-If you only want to perform full backup for once, turn off Enable Schedule and Backup Cleanup option and click OK to save.
+If you only want to perform full backup for once, turn off Enable Schedule and click OK.

 How to copy files or folders inside ESXi VM to USB device